Phylum: Basidiomycota

-In spring and early summer these attractive fungi emerge beside paths and in hedgerows, often carpeting the edges of walks that have been spread with wood chippings.
+In spring and early summer these attractive but very variable fungi emerge in woods and beside hedgerows, often carpeting paths and flowerbeds that have been spread with wood chippings.

 Cap3 to 9cm in diameter.
 Cream or pale tan; convex and slightly greasy when young, expanding to almost flat with a smooth surface that sometimes wrinkles and crazes when old.
 The cap flesh is firm and almost white. |